simonvh/gimmemotifs-manuscript/manuscript.md

 maelstrom.
 We combined Bayesian ridge regression, multi-class regression using coordinate descent [@6chpTZMZ] and regression with boosted trees [@8w9fI63O].
 The coefficients or feature importances were ranked and combined using rank aggregation [@dTwzcIZ4].
-A p-value was calculated for consistentily high ranking and consistently low ranking motifs.
+A p-value was calculated for consistently high ranking and consistently low ranking motifs.
 The results are visualized in Figure 5C.

 Two of the most signicant motifs are SPI1 (PU.1) and CEBP.
-The motif activity for SPI1 is consistently high in monocytes and macrophages, consistent with its role in myeloid lineage commitment [refs].
-The CEBP family members are important for monocytes and granulocitic cells [ref], and show a high motif activity in neutrophils and monocytes.
+The motif activity for SPI1 is high in monocytes and macrophages, consistent with its role in myeloid lineage commitment [@ou8OYkdE].
+The CEBP family members are important for monocytes and granulocitic cells [@U0f0MFSJ], and show a high motif activity in neutrophils and monocytes.
 Other strong motifs include RUNX for T cells and NK cells, GATA1 for erythroid cells.

 We identified a strong activity for motifs representing the ZEB1 and Snail transcription factors.
 The Snail transcription factors play an important role in